Neetre/MNIST/README.md

    ![Image](data/Readme_img/GUI.PNG)

+   You can find examples of images in the data/Examples folder.

    * **Model:** `python MNIST.py [--help]` (use `python3` on Linux/macOS) <br>
    This will run the model via command line interface.